Find information about the Fair Work Amendment (Corrupting Benefits) Act 2017 which took effect on 11 September 2017.

 Individuals who breach these rules face possible penalties of up to 2 years imprisonment and/or fines of up to $111 000.
 Companies face possible fines of up to $555 000.

 Because these are criminal offences, we don't investigate these situations.
 The Australian Federal Police will conduct these kinds of criminal investigations.
 However, if we identify these situations in the course of our work we will refer them to the Australian Federal Police.

 It is a requirement that employers and unions or employer organisations that are bargaining representatives for a proposed enterprise agreement, disclose certain financial benefits that they (or certain related parties), will (or could) get because of a term of the proposed agreement.

 The disclosure must be set out in a document with details of the relevant financial benefit (a 'disclosure document').
 Where an organisation is making this disclosure they must give the document to the employer(s), who must also give it to the relevant employees.
 Where an employer is making the disclosure they must give it to the employees who will be covered by the enterprise agreement.

 The Fair Work Regulations 2009 provide specific information about how a disclosure document should be set out and what information needs to be included in it.

 These disclosure requirements are civil remedy provisions.
 That means that we can investigate potential breaches of these provisions.
-A person who breaches these rules can be ordered by a court to pay fines of up to $16,500.
+An individual who breaches these rules can be ordered by a court to pay fines of up to $16,500.
 Corporations face fines of up to $82,500.